breezy-weather/breezy-weather/docs/HOMEPAGE.md

 If total of all precipitation for all days is 0, precipitation trends will be hidden.

+#### Sunshine trends

+Each column shows the sunshine duration in hours for the day (bar + text) from 00:00 to 23:59.

+Bar color is always light orange.
+It’s filled relative to the maximum daylight duration (from sunrise to sunset) of the daily forecast period.
+For example, if there are 6 hours of sunshine today, and the maximum daylight duration is 12 hours, the bar will be half-filled (50%).

 #### Feels like trends

 Feels like temperature is the first available data from this list: